billwiliams/NLP/parts_of_speech/README.md

 POS tag for 'Loss' is `NN`
 - In `best_paths` at column 1, the unique ID stored at row 40 is 20.
 20 is the unique ID for POS tag `NN`.
 - In array `z` at position 0, store 20.
 In array `pred` at position 0, store `NN`.
+# Predicting on a data set

+We compute the accuracy of the prediction by comparing it with the true `y` labels.
+- `pred` is a list of predicted POS tags corresponding to the words of the `test_corpus`.